Can air ambulances transport stroke patients?

 There are actually several different possibilities:

-High-care air ambulance – for the most serious cases, with ICU-level facilities on board
+- High-care Air Ambulance – for the most serious cases, with ICU-level facilities on board

-Medium-care air ambulance – for patients in a more stable condition, on a private aircraft
+- Medium-care Air Ambulance – for patients in a more stable condition, on a private aircraft

-Medical escort – for patients in a stable condition, on a regular flight with a doctor or paramedic
+- Medical escort – for patients in a stable condition, on a regular flight with a doctor or paramedic

 We can also offer sea-level flights for patients whose condition means they need to avoid flying in a pressurized cabin at high altitude.
 For more detail, see this blog: What is a sea-level medical flight?

 Finally, there’s the ground-only option.
-A long-distance road ambulance can transport stroke patients for several thousand kilometres, with advanced in-cabin care and a specialist medical team.
+A long-distance Road Ambulance can transport stroke patients for several thousand kilometres, with advanced in-cabin care and a specialist medical team.

-When it comes to deciding whether a patient is safe to travel on an international medical flight, EMS Air Ambulance & Medical Repatriation’s own doctors are able to make the final call.
+When it comes to deciding whether a patient is safe to travel on an international Air Ambulance, EMS Air Ambulance & Medical Repatriation’s own doctors are able to make the final call.
 That’s because the flight doctor is ultimately responsible for the health and safety of the passengers in his or her care.
-You can read more about this in the following article: Is your patient fit to fly?
+They will let you know if someone is fit to fly.

-When it comes to transferring stroke patients, safety is the number one consideration and we will never compromise that.
-That said, we’ll do everything we can to help your patient get home if we can.
-Doing a full and proper assessment of your loved one’s condition is an important part of that.
-As one of our customers put it, “It felt so good finally to have someone “on our side”.”
+For strake patients especially, safety is our top priority, and we will never compromise on that.
+That said, we'll do everything possible to help your patient get home if it is safe to proceed. conducting a thorough assessment of your loved one's codition is an essential part of this process.
+As one of our customers shared, "It felt so good finally to have someone 'on our side".
+You can read more about experiences from people with repatriating a stroke patient here.

 Please note that EMS Air Ambulance & Medical Repatriation is not responsible for the content of external websites.